UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- UCF and its opponents have gone over the current 51.5-point total in five of seven games (71.4%) this season.
+- UCF and its opponents have combined to score more than 52 points in five of seven games this season.

-- The two teams combine to average 54.7 points per game, 3.2 more than the total in this contest.
+- The combined points per game average of the two teams, 54.7, is 2.7 points above Saturday's over/under.

-- This contest's total is 11.0 points lower than the 62.5 these two squads combine to give up per game in 2021.
+- The 62.5 points per game these two squads have allowed their opponents to score this season are 10.5 more than the 52 total in this contest.

-- The Knights and their opponents have scored an average of 63.1 points per game in 2021, 11.6 more than Saturday's total.
+- The average total in Knights games this season is 63.1, 11.1 points above Saturday's over/under of 52.

-- The 51.5-point over/under for this game is 3.3 points below the 54.8 points per game average total in Owls games this season.
+- The 52-point over/under for this game is 2.8 points below the 54.8 points per game average total in Owls games this season.

 UCF Stats and Trends

-- UCF has two wins against the spread in seven games this season.
+- So far this year UCF has two wins against the spread.

 - The Knights have been favored by 10.5 points or more two times this season and covered the spread in one of them.

-- UCF's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).
+- UCF has eclipsed the over/under in 57.1% of its opportunities this year (four times in seven games with a set point total).

 - The Knights have turned the ball over 10 times this season, three more turnovers than the Owls have forced (7).